Shopify/mobile-buy-sdk-ios/README.md

 After browsing products and collections, a customer might eventually want to purchase something.
 The Buy SDK does not provide support for a local shopping cart since the requirements can vary between applications.
 Instead, the implementation is left up to the custom storefront.
 Nevertheless, when a customer is ready to make a purchase you'll need to create a checkout.

-Almost every `mutation` query requires an input object.
+Almost every `mutation` request requires an input object.
 This is the object that dictates what fields will be mutated for a particular resource.
 In this case, we'll need to create a `Storefront.CheckoutCreateInput`:

 ```swift
 let input = Storefront.CheckoutCreateInput(